by-jp/www.byjp.me/content/notes/twitter/16083836280/index.md

 - imported
 - from-twitter
 ---
 Download festival is wet.
-The EA tent is dry - thank you EA\!
+The EA tent is dry - thank you EA!